davidfoster/magic-leap-floor-detection/README.md

 <img src="https://github.com/davidfoster/magic-leap-floor-detection/blob/develop/Examples/spatial-mapper-meshing-occlusion-example.png" alt="Spatial Mapper Meshing Occlusion." width="392" height="294" />

-N.B. the aforementioned vertex discarding is purely visual; floor mesh colliders still work despite floor occlusion not rendering.
+N.B. aforementioned vertex discarding is purely visual; floor mesh colliders are present despite floor occlusion not rendering.

 ## Gotchas

 * When using the ML Remote simulator, floor meshes in particular are generated with normals of magnitude `0.01`.
 We can easily account for this (and have) in each shader but it adds an extra `normalize` operation and, likely, a square root.
 I say 'likely' because _some_ graphics math libraries use an inverse square root on the dot product of the vector to approximate magnitude while avoiding a square root and a division.
-Even if it does perform a square root, [square roots are two orders of magnitude faster GPU-side](http://supercomputingblog.com/cuda/performance-of-sqrt-in-cuda/), so it's not awful.
+Even we do perform a square root, [square roots are two orders of magnitude faster GPU-side](http://supercomputingblog.com/cuda/performance-of-sqrt-in-cuda/), so it's not awful.
 I'll keep an eye on updates to the Lumin SDK which might render this operation redundant.
 A bug report has been filed with Magic Leap.
    * For more supplementary fun on this topic, see the legendary [Fast Inverse Square Root](https://en.wikipedia.org/wiki/Fast_inverse_square_root).

 ## License